Skip to content

 • Ping heat maps

-Ping heat maps are a visual representation of latency (ping) across different regions or game servers.
-They provide real-time data on the ping times between your gaming device and various gaming servers or locations worldwide.
-It helps you optimize your experience by allowing you to choose the best game servers with the lowest ping.
+Ping heat maps are a visual representation of latency (ping) that provide real-time data on the ping rates between your gaming device and various gaming servers.
+It helps you optimize your experience by allowing you to choose the closest servers with the lowest ping.

 • Port forwarding